-Chrys Wu, a journalist, strategist, coder and cook, works with businesses to deepen connection to people through research, community-building strategy, and user-centric design.
+Chrys Wu, a journalist, strategist, coder and consigliere, works with businesses to deepen connection to people through community systems architecture, digital strategy, user-centric design and code.
 She speaks frequently on data journalism, online engagement and coding.

 Got a project?
 Have a question?
 Contact Chrys.

 She has worked on award-winning, traffic-driving projects for The New York Times, The Los Angeles Times, The Gates Foundation, The Knight Foundation, and NPR and its affiliates, among others.
 Her work in community systems architecture crosses online, mobile and real-world boundaries and helps people with common interests stay connected.
 Her blog, Ricochet, is where ideas for online news bounce around.

 Chrys has been an invited speaker at The White House, has been called a “trusted consigliere” in New York tech, and is a trustee emeritus of the Awesome Foundation NYC, which grants $1,000 monthly to something awesome in New York City.

 In fact, if you have a project that could use a little funding, you should apply now.